- While many people seem to think it's impossible, plenty of resources make it possible for students to launch startup companies.

 Some competitions, like the Global Student Entrepreneur Awards, require success at a local level before qualifying to enter.
 Others, like the International Business Model Competition, offer the option to compete on a global level.

 The advanced state of student entrepreneurship has inspired student-focused investment funds to emerge across the world.

 Contrary Capital believes the next generation's most successful companies will emerge from universities.
-Its LinkedIn page states, "… no organization truly capitalizes on the immense talent and opportunity that abounds on university campuses across the globe.
-We’re fixing that."
+Its LinkedIn page says, "No organization truly capitalizes on the immense talent and opportunity that abounds on university campuses across the globe.
+We're fixing that."

 Another resource, Dorm Room Fund, is a national, student-run venture capital fund backed by First Round.
 The organization has invested in 200 startups that have raised more than $400 million in the last five years.

-"No matter where you are in the country, or what school you go to, you can now grow your startup with access to a strong network of investors, world-class mentors, and a $20,000 check," the company wrote in a blog post in April.
+"No matter where you are in the country, or what school you go to, you can now grow your startup with access to a strong network of investors, world-class mentors, and a $20,000 check," the company wrote in a blog post.
 [Interested in alternative small business loans?
 Check out our best picks.]

 According to the Kauffman Index of Startup Activity, 550,000 Americans launch new businesses each month.
 For undergraduate students ready to explore their ideas, numerous opportunities are available in places other than their home campuses.

 But that's not to say those opportunities should be ignored.
-The share of incubator programs associated with universities has grown to a record high of 42 percent, according to the International Business Innovation Association's 2016 IMPACT Index, up from one-third in 2012 and one-fifth in 2006.
+The share of incubator programs associated with universities has grown to a record high of 42%, according to the International Business Innovation Association's 2016 IMPACT Index, up from one-third in 2012 and one-fifth in 2006.

-History has clearly demonstrated that student entrepreneurs can create highly disruptive and profitable companies.
-For budding entrepreneurs, shoot high but do your research, because you don't want to ignore the opportunities right in your backyard.
+History has demonstrated that student entrepreneurs can create highly disruptive and profitable companies.
+For budding entrepreneurs, shoot high, but do your research, because you don't want to ignore the opportunities right in your backyard.